Blockstream/gdk/docs/source/gdk-json.rst

 ``{"category": "with_icons", "tickers": ["LCAD"]}`` will return all the assets with ticker ``LCAD`` that also have an icon.

-Note that the results returned by specifying the ``"assets_id"`` field are cached between calls and as such this field can only be used after logging in.

 .. _asset-informations:

 Asset informations JSON